How To: Create a Basic Attendance Sheet in Excel

 So you need to find the p-value for your hypothesis test.
 To do so, employ the spreadsheet program Microsoft Excel.
 Using a simple formula, you can easily determine the p-value for your tests and thereby conclude strong or weak support of the null hypothesis.

-New to Excel?
+New to Microsoft Excel?
 Looking for a tip?
 How about a tip so mind-blowingly useful as to qualify as a magic trick?
 You're in luck.
-With this video tutorial from ExcelIsFun, the 368th installment in their series of digital spreadsheet video tutorials, you'll learn how to create and use an array formula that will permit you to count unique items within a column while specifying more than one criterion.
-This guide uses the SUM, IF FREQUENCY, MATCH, ROW, and ISNUMBER functions (in a somewhat unusual combi...
+In this MS Excel tutorial from ExcelIsFun, the 97th installment in their series of digital spreadsheet magic tricks, you'll learn how to use the AVEDEV function to measure the spread (variation) in a data set.
+Also see the STDEV function and learn how to measure whether a mean represents its data points fairly.

 How To: Build a 15-minute schedule in Microsoft Excel